urql-graphql/urql/docs/graphcache/cache-updates.md

 }
 ```

-Instead, we can **introspect an entity's fields** to find out dynamically which fields we may want
+Instead, we can **introspect an entity's fields** to find the fields we may want to update
-to update.
+dynamically.
 This is possible thanks to [the `cache.inspectFields`
 method](../api/graphcache.md#inspectfields).
-This method accepts a key or a keyable entity like the
+This method accepts a key, or a keyable entity like the
 `cache.keyOfEntity` method that [we've seen on the "Local Resolvers"
 page](./local-resolvers.md#resolving-by-keys) or the `cache.resolve` method's first argument.